vs AssistyVendor comparison

 AssistyLineNow

-Closed-loop control (no human retyping between events)No — generates PO, then stopsYes — full loop
+Closed-loop control (no duplicate entry between events)No — generates PO, then stopsYes — living PO loop

-Layer 1 AI: agentic supplier-reply monitoringNoYes — auto-updates status, items, prices, ETAs, substitutions
+Layer 1 AI: agentic supplier-reply monitoringNoYes — creates structured updates for status, items, prices, ETAs, and substitutions

 Layer 2 AI: structured-data insights chatbotNoYes — natural-language analytics, custom reports, AI order builder